abrochard/kubel/README.md

 ## Installation

-For now copy and load the `kubel.el` file.
+Get it from Melpa, or copy and load the `kubel.el` file.

 ## Usage